-Victoria Burrows – Project Manager
+Victoria Burrows – Chief Executive

 I’ve lived and worked in Nottingham all of my life and previously owned and managed my own business.
 I am passionate about working with the most vulnerable in our community and am committed to ensuring we deliver a high quality, accessible and approachable service.

-Kerry Devine – Senior Practitioner
+Kerry Devine – Service Manager

 I have been a qualified social worker for over 20 years and have worked in a number of statutory settings including probation, adult mental health and older peoples services.
 I consider myself fortunate to be working at Improving Lives with a team that is committed to offering person centred, compassionate support to people with complex needs.